 The Serpentine has had a long relationship with Hadid, which begun in 1996 when she joined as a Trustee of the Serpentine Gallery.
 Her first structure in London was the inaugural Serpentine Pavilion in 2000.
 It was followed by a light installation, Lilas, in 2007.
 In 2013, she completed the extension for the Serpentine Sackler Gallery, one of Zaha Hadid Architects’s first permanent buildings in central London.
 She also participated in the Serpentine’s Interview Marathon in 2006 and 89Plus Marathon in 2013.

-The exhibition coincides with the opening of Zaha Hadid Architects much anticipated Mathematics: The Winton Gallery at the Science Museum, which explores how mathematicians, their tools and ideas have helped to shape the modern world.
+The exhibition coincided with the opening of Zaha Hadid Architects much anticipated Mathematics: The Winton Gallery at the Science Museum, which explores how mathematicians, their tools and ideas have helped to shape the modern world.